ko-lab/old_ko-lab-website/content/projects/floppotron/index.md

 title: "Floppotron"
 date: 2019-02-14T15:36:09-06:00
 tags: []
-description: Nothing says "the future is now" more than the sound of a thousand floppy drives playing Bach.
+description: Nothing says "the future is now" like the sound of a thousand floppy drives playing Bach.
 ---